Guide

 Upload it to Opus

-Go to the homepage and drag your MP3 into the upload zone, or click "Remove Vocals Now" to browse.
-Files up to 500 MB are accepted.
+Go to the homepage and drag your MP3 into the upload zone, or click to browse.
+Files up to 500 MB are accepted — this covers most full-length albums, not just single tracks.

 Wait for AI processing

-The AI will separate your track into stems — usually in under 30 seconds for a typical 3-minute song.
+The AI uses the Demucs neural network to separate your track into stems — vocals, drums, bass, and other instruments.
+Most 3-4 minute songs complete in under 30 seconds.
 You will see a live progress indicator while it works.

 Download your karaoke track

-Once ready, click the download button to save your instrumental MP3.
-The file is available for 1 hour after processing.
+Click the download button to save your instrumental MP3.
+The file is available on the server for 1 hour after processing, so download promptly.
+The resulting file is a standard MP3 that plays on any device, speaker, or karaoke machine.

 Tips for best results